Permafrost/Tundra/README.md

       has permission to read the given file.
 If the file does not exist, false is returned.

+* #### tundra.file:reflect

+  Returns useful details about the given file.

+  * Inputs:
+    * `$file` is the name of the file to return details about, specified as either a relative or absolute file path or file: [URI].

+  * Outputs:
+    * `$file.properties` is an IData document containing the following details about the given `$file`:
+      * `exists?` is a boolean flag indicating if the given file exists.

+      * `parent` is the canonical file: [URI] that represents the parent directory that contains the given file.

+      * `name` is the name component not including the path of the given file.

+      * `base` is the name component not including the path or extension of the given file.

+      * `extension` is the part of the name after the final period used to determine the type of the given file.

+      * `type` is the [mime type] associated with the given file.

+      * `length` is the length or size in bytes of the given file.
+If the file does not exist, zero is returned.

+      * `modified` is the last modified datetime of the given file.

+      * `executable?` is a boolean flag indicating if Integration Server has permission to execute the given file.
+If the file does not exist, false is returned.

+      * `readable?` is a boolean flag indicating if Integration Server has permission to read the given file.
+If the file does not exist, false is returned.

+      * `writable?` is a boolean flag indicating if Integration Server has permission to write or append to the given file.
+If the file does not exist, false is returned.

+      * `uri` is the canonical file: [URI] that represents the given file.

 * #### tundra.file:remove

   Deletes the given file, if it exists.
 This service does nothing if the